anandkanav92/NOTES/concepts.md

 ### NAS survey
 - considered to be a subpart of AutoML(HPO).
 - It has 3 common components.
-	- Search space : This refers to the architectures that can be used or created(RNN,CNN etc).
+	- <b>Search space</b> : This refers to the architectures that can be used or created(RNN,CNN etc).
 It can use prior knowledge about the task or dataset but that introduces human bias.
-	-
+	- <b>Search strategy</b> : How to explore the space above?
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0NjAxMjgyMSwxOTA1MzExNDYzLC0xND
+eyJoaXN0b3J5IjpbLTk4NTA1MjkwMSwxOTA1MzExNDYzLC0xND
 gxOTA3NjAyLC0xMzc0MDYzNDkzLDE2MTQ5MDM0NzEsMTIxNzc0
 MDQzOCwtMTQxMTE3MzYyNiwtMTI1Njg4ODU3MSwtNjEyNzI3Nj
 c2LC0xOTUzNzc0ODUzLC05MTMxNzE0OTUsLTE0MjgwNTc1MzEs